parsaabadi/Compiler-Final-Version/plan.md

 ## 2. Resources
+- Types and Programming Languages - Benjamin C. Pierce - 2002
+- David Gries and Fred B. Schneider: A Logical Approach to Discrete Math, Springer 1993
+- 4TB3 Course Notes, mainly Week 05 - Construction of a Parser and P0 definition
+- Quantified Types in an Imperative Language - Dan Grossman - University of Washington

 ## 3. Division of work
 We have decided to split the project in terms of the required functionality.
 We will work on the fundamentals of array and set comprehension as a group.
 After establishing fundamentals, each group member will be assigned two methods to work on.
 Each group member's area of work will overlap with one another.